Skip to main content

 Horse riding in Meribel

 The Three Valleys offers a wide expanse of spectacular terrain on which you can saddle up and go exploring.
-There are a wide range of trails and routes waiting to be explored in Meribel and what better way to explore them than on horse back.
+There is a wide range of trails and routes waiting to be explored in Meribel and what better way to explore them than on horseback.

 There is a horse-riding centre at the Bois d'Arbin open every day, all year round.
 They also offer private and group riding lessons, as well as pony rides for small children.